namoopsoo/namoopsoo.github.io/content/note/2026-05-14--mine-the-gaps.md

 Parallelizing everything with an army of agents?
 Maybe if the same task, like map reduce.
 But tasks with unknowns, this seeems to break down withoue humans in the loop.

+# Bottleneck

+I am sure someone has already written abouy this in complexity theory, or chaos theory, but I think humans are at a theoretical upper bound for intelligence and impqct as constrained by the real world.
+Got reminded of this through the recursive self improvement topic [2] Carl discusses.

+Back to the addage that information is not enough for success else everyone would be a six pack ab wielding millionaire, reality is the bottleneck.
+Definijg intelligence is squishy but I threw in impact there too becauss no matter how good a model is , your brain or a statistical model, it will be wrong.

+> All models are wrong.
+Some are useful.

+There are not enough atoms in the universe to build compute to predict the correct path through q complex problem.
+And  path is the operative word here.
+Reasoning models have a very strange name because they dont think they do.
+They one shot write plans then run them.
+They will course correct too of cours but they are doing it in reality not in a self contained logic center.

 1. https://open.substack.com/pub/matthewpikar/p/stop-adopting-ai-start-transforming?r=d7b46&utm_medium=ios

+2. https://youtu.be/AkadGXzDqBw Carl on recursive self improvement